 Tip #3: Shop Online

 If you become overwhelmed by long lines, hectic parking lots and noisy stores, give yourself permission to shop online.
 This can provide an opportunity to quietly reflect on your gift selection and compare options without pressure or distraction.

 Tip #4: Make a Wish List

 Gift giving can often be an emotional process for HSPs as we tend to put a considerable amount of effort into gift selection.
 Unfortunately, this can lead to disappointment if that effort is not reciprocated.
-Remember that non-HSPs do not possess the Highly Sensitive Superpower of perception and may need help deciding on the best gift for you.
+Remember that non-HSPs do not possess the Sensitive Strength of perception and may need help deciding on the best gift for you.
 Try making a wish list this year to minimize disappointment and let others know what you want.

 Tip #5: Make Sleep a Priority